01 of 14

-Bail pliers are great to make jump rings, coils or - yes, pendant bails!
-They are one of my favorite jewelry making tools that are beyond the five basic wire working tools.
+Bail pliers are great to make jump rings, coils or—yes, pendant bails!
+They are one of our favorite jewelry making tools that are beyond the five basic wire working tools.
 The ones with only two barrel sizes are perfect for making bails.
-The pliers with multiple size barrels work well for other wire shaping needs, especially earwires.
+The pliers with multiple size barrels work well for other wire shaping needs, especially ear wires.

 Secure the wire by wrapping it under the loop.
 You will be wrapping the new wire around the wrap securing the other piece of wire.
 This forms a slightly heavier wrap that makes a nice decorative element and also helps to secure the wire and hide the ends.Continue to 14 of 14 below.

 Adjust the wires to make sure the stone is secure.
 If any of the wires have loosened during the wrapping, you can use your round nose pliers to tighten the wires slightly.
 Just grasp one of the single wires (not a twisted piece) between the jaws and give a slight twist with the pliers.
 The motion will add a small kink to the wire, but it will also tighten the wire around the stone.